Bobcatou/broken-link-checker/readme.txt

 Tested up to: 3.1-alpha
 Stable tag: 0.9.4.4

-This plugin will check your posts, comments and other places for broken links and missing images and notify you if any are found.
+This plugin will check your posts, comments and other content for broken links and missing images, and notify you if any are found.

 == Description ==
 This plugin will monitor your blog looking for broken links and let you know if any are found.